Press enter to see results or esc to cancel.

 Herbal Medicine

-In Hong Kong, it can feel like there are almost as many herbal medicine stores as there are western-style pharmacies, making it the most common type of TCM available in town.
-For many in the city, the herbal store is usually the first place to go when one is feeling sick, especially with a cold or similar maladies.
+For most people in Hong Kong, the herbal store is the first place to go when one is feeling sick, especially with a cold or similar maladies.

 These stores sell a wide variety of herbs for an equally wide variety of illnesses and are usually staffed by knowledgeable and accredited Chinese Herbal Medicine professionals.